dd9jn/rfc4880bis/crypto-refresh.md

 The key wrapping method is described in {{RFC3394}}.
 The KDF produces a symmetric key that is used as a key-encryption key (KEK) as specified in {{RFC3394}}.
-Refer to {{ecdh-parameters}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of three AES algorithms.
+Refer to {{ecdh-parameters}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of the three AES algorithms.
 Key wrapping and unwrapping is performed with the default initial value of {{RFC3394}}.

 The input to the key wrapping method is the plaintext described in {{pkesk}}, "Public-Key Encrypted Session Key Packets (Tag 1)", padded using the method described in {{PKCS5}} to an 8-octet granularity.